Epub vs PDF in 2026: Which Format for Your Self-Published Book? (Complete Guide)

 Illustrated books, art books, practical guides

 For a cookbook, a technical guide with complex tables, a photo album or any book where layout is part of the content, PDF is the only suitable format.
-Precise layouts with pixel-perfect image placement don't survive in epub.
+Precise layouts with pixel-perfect image placement don't survive in standard reflowable epub.

 Bookshop distribution